Search Services

 • Restricted patterns of behaviour

-Guidance notes on completing the referral form
+Completing the referral form (professionals)

-A re-referral of children previously assessed by the Service cannot be accepted within an 18 month period and there will need to be evidence of significant changes in the child’s presentation since the previous assessment was carried out before a re-referral can be accepted.
+A re-referral of children previously assessed by the service cannot be accepted within an 18 month period and there will need to be evidence of significant changes in the child’s presentation since the previous assessment was carried out before a re-referral can be accepted.

 We require a wide range of detailed information to decide if this is the most appropriate service for a child or young person.
 The information provided forms part of the child/young person’s assessment if they are accepted onto the pathway.